-To see a list and description of all Freshman seminars being offered this quarter, go to http://www.freshmanseminar.uci.edu/seminars_2013_spring.html.
-Clicking on the title of the seminar that interests you in the table will take you to a full description, including the course code, day, time and location of the seminar.
-For some seminars, this is the only place you will find the room location, so please make a note of it if you enroll.
+To see a list and description of all Freshman seminars being offered this quarter, go to http://www.freshmanseminar.uci.edu/seminars_2014_winter.html.
+Clicking on the title of the seminar that interests you in the table will take you to a full description of the seminar, the instructor and any special restrictions.
+For some seminars, the table on the winter seminar site is the only place you will find the room location, so please make a note of it if you enroll.

 Please note that students may take a maximum

 during their entire time at UC Irvine so long as subjects vary.

 In a commitment to enhance the transition experience of all University of California undergraduates, President Atkinson and the Chancellors of the University of California campuses launched in 2002 an initiative to expand existing Freshman Seminar Programs so as to make seminars available to all interested freshmen.

 These one-unit seminars introduce students to the research university and encourage them to become active participants in intellectual interactions with their peers and professors.
 With small classes of fifteen students led by Academic Senate faculty, the seminars emphasize analysis and communication, and give faculty and students a chance to explore academic topics and new lines of inquiry in a supportive, interactive, and congenial setting.

 • ...are conducted in a small group setting, limited to 15 students.

 • ...typically meet for one hour a week as one-unit courses.

 • ...focus on academic topics of interest to the faculty member.